d33paks1ngh/Namastey_React/readme.md

 # Episode_03 laying the foundation

--learning about jsx
+- learning about jsx
--Type of component in React
+- Type of component in React
--Functional Component
+- Functional Component
--jsx->converted into react.createElement->react Element->js object->render=HTML code on the browser.
+- jsx->converted into react.createElement->react Element->js object->render=HTML code on the browser.

 # Episode_04 Talk is cheap show me the code